-Amniocentesis is a test you may be offered during pregnancy to check if your baby has a genetic or chromosomal condition, such as Down's, Edwards' or Patau's syndromes.
+Amniocentesis is a test you may be offered during pregnancy to check if your baby has a genetic or chromosomal condition, such as Down's, Edwards' or Patau's syndrome.

-It involves removing and testing a small sample of cells from amniotic fluid, which surrounds the foetus in the womb (uterus).
+It involves removing and testing a small sample of cells from the amniotic fluid – the fluid that surrounds the unborn baby in the womb (uterus).

-Amniocentesis isn't routinely offered to all pregnant women.
-It's only offered if there's a higher chance your baby could have a genetic condition.
+Amniocentesis isn't offered to all pregnant women – only if there's a higher chance your baby could have a genetic condition.

 This could be because: